MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab3_SubscriptionChurn.md

 Observe that the Workflow, upon setup, created an Entity.
 You can see this within Data -> Entities from the left-hand menu.
 You will see a new Intelligence section with the entity in it.

-Open the Segments section from the left-hand menu.
+1. Open the **Segments** section from the left-hand menu.
 We will manually create a new dynamic segment.

-1. Click **New > Create from** in the top menu.
-Choose the **Intelligence** option.
+2. Click **New > Create from Intelligence** option.

-2. Set up your quick segment with these settings:
+3. Set up your quick segment with these settings:

 	- Entity: **OOBSubscriptionChurnModel**